 Ikseon-dong has risen out of the shadows of neighboring attractions like Jonggak, Myeong-dong, Dongdaemun, and Gwanghwamun to become a must-visit neighborhood.
 The maze-like streets of Ikseon-dong hold treasures in the form of cafés, restaurants, and handicraft shops with unique concepts and designs operated by young artists and entrepreneurs.
 Ikseon-dong has enough to see and eat to fill a half-day of touring!

+Ikseon-dong Hanok Village, first established in the 1920s, offers a unique mix of modern and traditional elements.
+Despite the passage of time, the village is still a lived-in neighborhood, home to many residents.
 The twists and turns of narrow alleys may seem all the same, but each path is lined with attractive shops and cafés decorated with unique characteristics of their own.
-It’s no surprise that these alleyways are referred to as “photo zones” as the colorful shops make a perfect backdrop for photogenic moments.
+It’s no surprise that these alleyways are referred to as “photo zones” as the colorful shops make the perfect backdrop for photogenic moments.
 There are no directions or guide maps within the village, so it’s advised to take note of any shops or murals that stand out to use as path markers.